Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 The third session builds upon the developed skills to perform advanced simulations that are domain-specific to the three masters programs.

 For Medicinal and Biological Chemistry students, this session applies molecular dynamics to a biologically relevant protein–ligand system.
-The students learn to prepare a protein structure file and parameterise a ligand using external tools (e.g., PDBFixer or PDB2PQR).
+Students prepare the system as before, with a focus on handling incomplete PDB files and selecting suitable force fields.
-They perform energy minimisation, equilibration, and production runs using GROMACS, focusing on system stability and ligand binding.
+They perform energy minimisation, equilibration, and production runs using GROMACS, with analysis focusing on system stability and ligand binding through interpreting RMSD and interaction metrics from trajectories.
-The session addresses real-world research considerations, such as handling incomplete PDB files, selecting suitable force fields, and interpreting RMSD and interaction metrics from trajectories.
 This session and lecture materials have been partially adapted from [BioSim Analysis Workshop](https://github.com/CCPBioSim/BioSim-analysis-workshop) [@biosim].

-[//]: # (Medicinal and Biological Chemistry students simulate a small protein–ligand system, focusing on aspects such as structural integrity and dynamics.
-Building up to the previous session, this session emphasizes real-world research considerations such as handling incomplete PDB files)
-[//]: # (The third session builds directly on skills developed in Session 2 by applying molecular dynamics techniques to a biologically relevant protein–ligand system.
-Students prepare a protein structure, solvate it, add ions, and parameterize a ligand using external tools.
-They then perform energy minimization, equilibration, and production runs using GROMACS, with a focus on assessing system stability and ligand binding.
-The session emphasizes real-world research considerations such as handling incomplete PDB files, choosing suitable force fields, and interpreting RMSD and interaction metrics from the trajectories.)

 For Materials Chemistry and Analytical Chemistry students, the focus of the session is on simulating a clay–organic interface, relevant to materials and environmental sciences.
 A short lecture introduces layered minerals, interfacial interactions, and their applications in catalysis, environmental remediation, and nanotechnology.